 Senior Vice President and Chief Operating Officer

 Joe Reilly was most recently Vice President, Head of Commercial Strategy and Operations at Genzyme Corporation.
 In more than a decade at Genzyme, he also served as Vice President of Global Business Operations, Vice President of Commercial Operations and Vice President of Finance in the Rare Diseases Division.
 Joe holds a BS and MS in Finance from Boston College.

-Minerva Neurosciences is focused on the field of neuropsychiatry within the CNS disease pharmaceutical market.
-Neuropsychiatry is a medical subspecialty devoted to understanding cognitive, emotional, behavioral, and perceptual symptoms resulting from circuit-specific brain dysfunction and includes a range of serious diseases and conditions.
-The Minerva Neurosciences pipeline will initially target the treatment of schizophrenia, major depressive disorder (MDD), insomnia, and Parkinson's disease, each of which affects millions of people around the world.
-Currently available treatment options for these conditions are known to have significant limitations that can result in high rates of discontinuation of therapy and unsatisfactory efficacy and safety profiles.
-Family members also often face significant challenges associated with the burden of these and many other neuropsychiatric diseases.
-Minerva Neurosciences is pursuing the development of new therapeutic options based on its deep knowledge of the pathology of neuropsychiatric diseases, the pharmacology of its library of compounds, and its understanding of desired outcomes for unmet patient needs.
-We believe our product candidates each have novel mechanisms of action and represent differentiated treatment options with the potential to address unmet needs with significantly improved efficacy and safety.
+Minerva Neurosciences is focused on the central nervous system (CNS) disease pharmaceutical market.
+Our pipeline will initially target the treatment of schizophrenia, major depressive disorder (MDD), insomnia, and Parkinson's disease, each of which affects millions of people around the world.
+Currently available treatment options for these conditions are known to have significant limitations that can often result in high rates of discontinuation of therapy and unsatisfactory efficacy and safety profiles.
+Family members also often face significant challenges associated with the burden of these and many other CNS diseases.
+We are pursuing the development of new therapeutic options based on its deep knowledge of the pathology of CNS diseases, the pharmacology of its library of compounds and its understanding of desired outcomes for unmet patient needs.
+We believe our product candidates each have novel mechanisms of action and represent differentiated treatment options with the potential to address significant unmet needs with improved efficacy and safety.